KristianLyng/varnishfoo/chapter-1.rst

 then Varnish Software, then, after a brief pause, for Redpill Linpro again.
-Over the years I've written code, written Varnish modules and blog posts, held more training courses than most, written most of the training material, and, I hope helped shape the Varnish community in a positive way.
+Over the years I've written code, written Varnish modules and blog posts, held more training courses than most, written most of the training material, and helped shape the Varnish community.

 I love writing.
 Educating.
-But today I find myself in a position where the training material is out of my hands - I no longer work for Varnish Software.
+Today I find myself in a position where the training material I once maintained is out of my hands - I no longer work for Varnish Software.
 And besides, writing training material only gets you so far.

 This is my solution.
 I will write a book (again).
 Because I can't imagine that I'll ever finish it if I actually try to write a whole book in one go,